udo-munk/Arduino8080/README.md

 to drive the FRAM's via SPI, no need yet to get into the low level stuff my self.

-Today my modules arived, soldered in the header for usage on a breadboard and connected it to the Arduino Nano.
+Today my modules arrived, soldered in the header for usage on a breadboard and connected it to the Arduino Nano.
 Adafruit also provides some example programs, so let's see if I got everything correct: